ferrous-systems/wasm-training-2022/book/src/tutorial/web/javascript.md

 `imageFilter` will be the function that handles all the logic.

 ✅ But first add a small helper `typedArrayToURL`.
-JavaScript's [`TypedArray`] is a array-like view of a binary data buffer.
+JavaScript's [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) is an array-like view of a binary data buffer.
 Your converted image will be in such a buffer.
 To display that in the browser you need to turn it into an object url.
 It's enough to only handle the PNG image format.